 Doubling up a central island as a breakfast bar also creates the ideal opportunity to introduce splashes of colour and texture through the seating such as bar stools.
 Leather or fabric are the ideal choices for more sustained and comfortable seating options, while backless designs are perfect for temporary eating moments such as breakfast, and give a more Retro feel.

-For the surface of a kitchen, marble is the perfect choice.
+For the surface of a luxury kitchen, marble is the perfect choice.
 Not only does it have practical benefits such as durability and the ability to keep food cool, it's also a beautifully chic surface that exudes quality and style.
 With a variety of patterns and hues, it's also versatile enough to create a focal point or blend into most colour schemes.

 Alternatively, the reflective and durable elements of a metallic surface can create a professional feel while simultaneously adding another texture to a scheme.
 Like marble, the variety this material can offer in terms of finish can be surprising, ranging from industrial gun metal, to contemporary copper.